RaghavSingal2002/Feynn_lab_Project/README.md

 **Validate
 Product Idea -**
 **1. Create Hypotheses:**
-o Based on your segments, create hypotheses on what products or services each segment would prefer.
+ Based on your segments, create hypotheses on what products or services each segment would prefer.
 **2. Develop Prototypes:**
-o Basic App/Website (Optional):
+ Basic App/Website (Optional):
- Develop a simple app or website prototype to showcase your product ideas tailored to each segment.
-Tools like Figma for design or simple web development frameworks can be used.
+ Develop a simple app or website prototype to showcase your product ideas tailored to each segment.
+Tools like Figma for design or
+Simple web development frameworks can be used.
 **3. Gather Feedback:**
-o Present your prototypes to a small group representative of each segment to gather feedback.
+ Present your prototypes to a small group representative of each segment to gather feedback.
 **4.Iterate:**
-o Refine your product ideas based on the feedback and conduct further testing if necessary.
+ Refine your product ideas based on the feedback and conduct further testing if necessary.
 These steps provide a structured approach to developing